danielmatthew/accessible-web-components/README.md

 - Tab and Shift + Tab key move focus among widgets and standard HTML controls
 - Widgets with `tabindex = 0` will be added to the tab sequence based on document order
-- Widgets with `tabindex` > 0 will be added to the tab sequence based on the tabindex value
+- Widgets with `tabindex` > 0 will be added to the tab sequence based on the integer value
 - Widgets with `tabindex` < 0 are removed from the tab sequence, but can still received keyboard focus programatically.

 When a widget has keyboard focus, Spacebar, Enter, and other keyboard commands can be used to navigate within a widget, or trigger a function associated with a widget.
 Best practice suggests to use the same keybindings as are used within the host OS.